kaizen-ai/kaizenflow/docs/Python_Imports_and_packages.md

  - To avoid churning client code when code is moved among files, we allow unit tests to both:

-    1. import the package when testing code exported from the package
+    1. Import the package when testing code exported from the package
-        - E.g., in market_data/test/market_data_test_case.py you can import the package even if it's included
+        - E.g., in ```market_data/test/market_data_test_case.py``` you can import the package even if it's included
             ```python
             import market_data as mdata
             … mdata.AbstractMarketData …
             ```
-    2. import the files directly with the code and not the package
+    2. Import the files directly with the code and not the package
         - E.g.,
             ```python
             import market_data.abstract_market_data as mdabmada